 If you don't fit into the bucket and hate talking about yourself, performance review season might be a tough time.
 And, even if you do enjoy conversing with your managers about your work, there are still things to learn — namely how to listen and act on any feedback.

-given up on end-of-year performance reviews all together, but if your company hasn't, keep the following topics, phrases, and considerations in mind.
+Some companies have given up on end-of-year performance reviews all together, but if your company hasn't, keep the following topics, phrases, and considerations in mind.
 Being an active participant in the process will make it go much more smoothly.